ibm-cloud-docs/ContinuousDelivery/troubleshoot_delivery_pipeline.md

 * Use the pipeline user interface to create an example pipeline that replicates the pipeline that you are trying to build with your template.
 Append `/yaml` to the pipeline URL to generate a similar pipeline.yaml file that you can use to look for obvious differences.
 For example, `https://cloud.ibm.com/devops/pipelines/<your pipeline id>/yaml?env_id=<your region>`.

 * Use the headless toolchain creation mechanism.
 On the **Create a Toolchain** page, open the debugger and evaluate the `window.Testflags = {nocreate: 1}` expression.
 When you click **Create a Toolchain** in this mode, the toolchain is not created.
 Instead, the information that is passed to the API is returned to the console where you can review it.

+## I tried to run a pipeline, why am I getting an error about access to the Git repository (repo)?
+{: troubleshoot-cd-pipeline-git}
+{: troubleshoot}

+The pipeline uses an access token to clone the Git repo.
+If this access token isn't valid, the owner of the Git integration cannot access the Git repo.

+Supported Git integrations include the GitHub, GitLab, Bitbucket, or Git Repos and Issue Tracking tool integrations.
+{: tip}

+When I attempt to run a pipeline, I receive the following error message:
+{: tsSymptoms}

+`The access token for this git repository is no longer valid.
+Please reconfigure the git integration to ensure the integration owner has access to this repository.`

+The access token that the pipeline uses to clone the Git repo is no longer valid.
+This issue might occur because the token was invalidated.
+The access token might also be invalid if the owner of the Git integration lost access to the repo because of permission changes.
+{: tsCauses}

+Configure and save the Git integration again:
+{: tsResolve}

+  1. On the DevOps dashboard, on the **Toolchains** page, click the toolchain that contains the Git integration that you want to update to open its Overview page.
+Alternatively, on the App Details page in your app, click the toolchain name.
+  1. On the card for the Git integration, click the menu to access the configuration options.
+  1. Select the authorized Git account for the Git integration owner.
+  1. Click **Save Integration**.
+  1. Run your pipeline again.

 ## I tried to deploy to Kubernetes by using the {{site.data.keyword.deliverypipeline}}, why am I getting an error about an invalid object?